Tahanijabir/building_api_trainedModel/README.md

 This will start a local server at `localhost:5000`.
 You can make POST requests to `localhost:5000/predict` to get predictions from your model.

-Remember, this is a very basic example.
-Depending on your specific needs and the complexity of your model, you might need to adjust the code.
-For example, you might need to preprocess the input data or postprocess the model's output before returning it.
-You might also want to add error handling to make your API more robust.

-I hope this helps!
-Let me know if you have any questions.
-Happy coding! 😊